Freelancer (video game): Story

 On starting single-player mode, a cutscene shows the destruction of space station Freeport 7 by unknown forces, leaving Trent without money or ship on the planet Manhattan.
 While waiting for his debtor, Lonnigan, to regain consciousness, Trent takes up employment with the LSF under Jun'ko Zane, who provides him with a small ship.
 Lonnigan refuses to pay Trent when he awakes and is mysteriously taken away by the LSF.
 His death is later announced, and Trent is contacted by a thief who reveals that a mystery party destroyed Freeport 7 to get an artifact in the thief's possession.
 An LSF officer kills the thief, but the officer is shot by Zane in self-defense as she arrives at the scene.
 Zane and Trent are forced to flee Liberty space, traveling across approximately half of the Freelancer world in their flight.
 Trent locates xenoarcheology expert Dr. Quintaine to learn more about the artifact.
-While finding additional materials for their research, they discover the existence of the Nomad alien race, who are the caretakers of an empire that belonged to the previous inhabitants of the Sirius sector, the Dom'Kavosh.
+While finding additional materials for their research, they discover the existence of the Nomad alien race, who are the caretakers of an empire that belonged to the previous inhabitants of the Sirius sector, the Dom'Kavash.
 The Nomads can possess humans and have slowly infiltrated the four Houses in this manner, planning to ignite a civil war to weaken the humans for elimination.

 Trent joins the Order, a secret organization formed to combat the Nomads, and helps to rescue the Liberty president from the aliens.
-Quintaine's research reveals the artifact to be a map and the key to the Dom'Kavosh's hyper gate—super jump gate—network, which currently acts as the Nomads' source of power.
+Quintaine's research reveals the artifact to be a map and the key to the Dom'Kavash's hyper gate—super jump gate—network, which currently acts as the Nomads' source of power.
 The Order launches an attack on what they believe to be the Nomads' homeworld, aiming to activate the hyper gates and cut off the Nomads from their power supply.
 The activated gates suck the Nomads to an unknown location, and the Order watches over the gates for their return.
 With the Nomads' defeat, events return to normal in the Freelancer world.
 Trent and Zane are granted full pardons by the governments, and Trent is asked by the Order to be their eyes and ears in Liberty space, allowing the player to continue the game without any story elements.